sourcekris/mathparse/README.md

   }
 ```

-Here `GetValueResult` retreives the float result of the expression, and `GetExpressionResult` will
+Here `GetValueResult` retreives the integer result of the expression, and `GetExpressionResult` will
 return the expressions simplified form